UtkarshShankar/AWS_Cost_Manager_CLI/README.md

 ## ✨ Key Features

-✅ Query AWS cost data using plain English\
+✅ Query AWS cost data using plain English
-✅ Supports **daily, monthly, or hourly granularity**\
+✅ Supports **daily, monthly, or hourly granularity**
-✅ Filters costs by specific AWS services or across all services\
+✅ Filters costs by specific AWS services or across all services
-✅ Outputs clean, readable summaries in your terminal\
+✅ Outputs clean, readable summaries in your terminal
+✅ Automatic prompt to set AWS region and API key if missing
+✅ CLI options including `--edit-api-key`, `--help`, and `--version`
-✅ Secure integration using environment variables\
+✅ Secure config stored in `~/.aws-cost-analyzer-cli/config.json`
 ✅ Modular, extensible, and ready for CI/CD integration

 ---

 ## 💡 Example Use Cases

-🔹 “What was my EC2 cost last week?”\
+🔹 “What was my EC2 cost last week?”
-🔹 “Show my monthly S3 spend for June 2025.”\
+🔹 “Show my monthly S3 spend for June 2025.”
 🔹 “How much did I spend on Lambda yesterday?”

 ---